scottmreed/pharmacogenomics_training/readme.md

 Explore notebooks 1 through 4 (modified from OLCC Cheminformatics course) at your own pace.
 Once comfortable with these, try playing with main.py

+1_JupyterNotebookIntro is a Jupyter notebook that shows how the sequence of running blocks of code changes the outcome.

 Most everything after main.py requires a server account.

 From this starting point, try downloading the structure of a